WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 ## Special Context-Specific Code Tables

 The table above that provides the encoding schemes each with an associated code table that provides the type codes or set of codes for each associated primitive type.
 These coding schemes constitute the basic set of code tables.
 This basic set may be extended with context-specific code tables.
 The context in which a primitive occurs may provide an additional implicit selector that is not part of the actual explicit text code.
 This allows context-specific coding schemes that would otherwise conflict with the basic code tables.
 Currently, there is only one context-specific coding scheme, that is, for indexed signatures.
 A common use case is thresholded multi-signature schemes.
 A threshold satisficing subset of signatures belonging to an ordered or list of public keys may be provided as part of a stream of primitives.
 One way to compactly associated each signature with its public key is to include in the text code for that signature the index into the ordered set of public keys.
-The typical raw binary size for signatures is 64 bytes which has a pad size of 2.
+The typical raw binary size for a signature is 64-bytes which has a pad size of 2.
 This gives two code characters for a compact text code.
 The first character is the selector and type code.
 The second character is Base64 encoded integer index.
-By using a similar dual selector type code character scheme as above, where the selectors are the numbers `0` -`9` and `-` and `_`.
-Then there are 52 type codes given by the letters `A` - `Z` and `a` - `z`.
+By using a similar dual selector type code character scheme as above, where the selectors are the numbers `0-9` and `-` and `_`.
+Then there are 52 type codes given by the letters `A- Z` and `a-z`.
 The index has 64 values which support up to 64 members in the public key list.
 A selector can be used to select a large text code with more characters dedicated to larger indices.
 Current only a small table is defined.

 A new signature scheme based on Ed448 with 114-byte signatures is also supported.
 These signatures have a pad size of zero so require a four-character text code.
 The first character is the selector `0`, the second character is the type with 64 values, and the last two characters provide the index as a Base64 encoded integer with 4096 different values.